Osiris-Team/A-Lang/README.md

 // do not confuse the above with this: result = if a use false
 // result is now false and not a function because of the "use" keyword

+// note that switch also supports arrays/tuples (see that section for details) x = 10 txt = "Its a 10!" switch x {
+  if 10 { txt = "Its a 10!" }
+  if 3 { txt = "Its a 3!" }
+  else { txt = "Its another number!" }
+}

+// inline example
+switch x
+  if 10 do txt = "Its a 10!"
+  if 3 do txt = "Its a 3!"
+  else do txt = "Its another number!"
 ```
 </details>